Food Safety

 Cooking

-- Use a food thermometer: Recommended temperature for red meat is 160 degrees F and 180 degrees F for poultry.
+- Use a food thermometer.
 Check thermometer instructions to make sure you use it properly.
+Recommended minimum internal temperatures to kill bacteria are:

 - Keep hot foods hot.

-- Refrigerate leftovers within two hours or throw them out.
+- Cool down and refrigerate leftovers within two hours or throw them out.

 Additional Resources